Categories: Scholarships

 APPLICATION PROCEDURE

-There are two ways to complete you application: Online or Paper application.
+There are two ways to complete your application: Online or paper.
 The former is the most preferred choice for most.
 Applying online will eliminate the mail postage fee you will be required to pay with paper application.
 It also leads to a faster processing of your application because the time wasted to deliver your paper application is eliminated as the Canadian authorities will get your information instantly.

 ONLINE APPLICATION PROCEDURE